ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 ## Backup of user config

 You can backup the user config file for different settings or game profiles.
-It's inside a sub-sub folder in %LOCALAPPDATA%\Gear_VR_Controller
+Exit the app first and it's inside a sub-sub folder in %LOCALAPPDATA%\Gear_VR_Controller

 <br>